GlobeletJS/tile-painter/README.md

   same coordinates as the feature geometries.
 Default: 512
 - `styleLayer` (object): an element from the layers array of a Mapbox style document, where the `.layout` and `.paint` properties have been parsed into functions.
-See the parseLayer function of [tile-stencil] for the expected signature of these functions.
+See the `getStyleFuncs` method of [tile-stencil] for the expected signature of these functions.
 REQUIRED
 - `spriteObject` (object): an object pointing to the data for a sprite atlas.
   Must include `image` and `meta` properties, pointing to *the actual data*